MicrosoftDocs/learn-scaffolding/content-templates/intro-to/6-summary.md

     Heading: none; depending on length, you can put this in a separate paragraph or combine this with the previous section into a single paragraph

     Example: "The criteria help you evaluate whether your business processes are a good match for Logic Apps.
 First, they let you assess how well Logic Apps will solve your problem.
-Second, they give you an idea of the amount of effort involved.
-This strategy helps you choose the right product for your work."
+Second, they give you an idea of the amount of customization effort involved in using them for your task.
+This process should give you enough information to choose the right product for your work."
  -->
 TODO: describe the business impact

 <!-- 4.
 References (optional) ----------------------------------------------------

-    Goal: provide recommendations for further study via a bulleted list of links
+    Goal: Provide a few recommendations for further study via a bulleted list of links.
+This is optional and intended to be used sparingly.
         - use the target page title as the text for your link
         - do not include other text such as a description
         - prefer other first-party sites like Docs reference pages